‘Awful Green Things From Outer Space’ Has Come Quite a Long Way

-Back before the internet, there used to be this stuff called “paper” and it had lots of uses.
-It used to be used for the analog version of Kindle, the medieval version of Reddit and even the prehistoric version of sending a direct message on Twitter or Instagram.
-It was slow and clunky but those were the times they lived in.
+Back before the internet, there used to be this stuff called “paper”, and it had lots of uses.
+It was used for the analog version of Kindle, the medieval version of Reddit, and even the prehistoric version of sending a direct message.
+Even though it was slow and clunky, those were the times they lived in.
 It was a sad and horrible existence.

-One such use of this “paper” was kind of like the Board Game Geek forums, but it was called Dragon Magazine.
+One such use of this “paper” was similar to the Board Game Geek forums, but it was called Dragon Magazine.

-Issues #29 of Dragon Magazine, which released in August of 1979, contained a game entitled The Awful Green Things From Outer Space.
-Even though the game required you to cut it out of the magazine and cut each of the individual pieces, it proved to be a huge success and a 2nd edition was published the following year.
+Issue #29 of Dragon Magazine, which was released in August of 1979, contained a game entitled The Awful Green Things From Outer Space.
+Even though the game required you to cut it out of the magazine and cut each of the individual pieces, it proved to be a huge success, and a 2nd edition was published the following year.

-Since then it’s been sold off to Steve Jackson Games who have made minor revisions, produced an expansion and published several updated editions throughout the years.
-The most recent of which was the 8th edition, released in 2011.
+Since then, it’s been sold off to Steve Jackson Games, who have made minor revisions, produced an expansion, and published several updated editions throughout the years.
+The most recent of which was the pocket edition, released in 2019.

-This silly, simple wargame has really come a long way, which is what the title said.
-So hopefully now you agree.
-But what even is this game anyway?
+This silly, simple wargame really has come a long way from humble origins.
+But what is this game anyway?

 The Awful Green Things From Outer Space is an asymmetrical 2 player wargame with a really interesting weapons mechanic.
 The goal of both players is to kill each other and escape the ship alive.

-One player takes the role of the defending crew of the ship, Znutar.
-While the other player is the attacking alien menace.
+One player plays the role of the defending crew of the ship Znutar.
+The other player plays the attacking alien menace.

 Players take turns moving around the ship and attacking each other, nothing new there.
 However, each side has a special thing to consider.

-The aliens can grow, multiply and even regrow after being splattered.
-At the beginning of each alien turn, they choose 1 category of alien (adult, baby, egg or fragment).
+The aliens can grow, multiply, and even regrow after being splattered.
+At the beginning of each alien turn, they choose one category of alien: adult, baby, egg, or fragment.
 Depending on the category chosen, something happens: